Design infringement is theft (and big brands are getting away)

 Registered design rights:

-• These provide exclusive rights for your design for up to 25 years (with renewals every 5 years).
+• These provide exclusive design rights for up to 25 years (with renewals every 5 years).

-• This type of long-term protection is essential for any type of company whose designs are an important part of their branding and/or marketing strategy.
+• Essential for any type of company whose designs are an important part of their branding and/or marketing strategy.

-• They offer the most protection, making it easier to act against design rights infringement.
+• They offer the strongest protection, making it easier to act against design rights infringement.

 Unregistered design rights: